 In this example I will create a view by the name of vw_rebellion on Employees table of HR schema.
 You can give whatever name you want to your view.

 This is a very simple view created on “Employees” table of HR user and it will hold all the rows of First name, email and phone number columns of the base table employees.
 Once a view is created, it can be referred to in your select statement as if it were a table.

 How to recreate a View (OR REPLACE)

 We use OR REPLACE to recreate the definition of a view after creating it.
-Suppose in the above view vw_rebellion you realize that along with the first name column you also wanted to have the last name column.
-There are two options to do this task either drop the view and recreate it or just recreate the view without dropping it.
-Let’s see how
+Suppose in the above view vw_rebellion you realize that along with the first name column you also want to have the last name column.
+There are two options to do this task either drop the view and recreate it from scratch or just recreate the view without dropping it.
+Let’s see how:

 CREATE OR REPLACE VIEW vw_rebellion AS